Tonzi254/wk2-independent-project/README.md

-Application Name: Ghanaian Akan Name Calculator
+Project Name: Ghanaian Akan Name Calculator

-Description: This is a webpage to calculate a persons Akan Name from input of the person's Date of Birth and Gender
+Project Description: This is a webpage to calculate a persons Akan Name from input of the person's Date of Birth and Gender

 Author: Daniel Rotich